create3000/x3d-tidy/README.md

 ### -i *file*

 Set input file.
-This can be a local file name or a URL.
+This can be a local file path or a URL.

 ### -o *file*